Using Vertical Shiplap For Your Interior Designs & Options

 Try your hand at DIY vertical shiplap if you are seeking a home improvement project that is both simple and affordable.
 It will give your house a fresh new look right away.
 The sleek look of the shiplap installed vertically is the perfect complement to the contemporary farmhouse home.

 You can achieve a vintage and rustic appearance by installing the shiplap vertically.
-A vertical shiplap is an excellent option whether you want a more conventional, mid-century, or contemporary look for your space’s decor.
+A vertical design is an excellent option whether you want a more conventional, mid-century, or contemporary look for your space’s decor.

 The appearance of vertical shiplap has stood the test of time.
 It can resist the ebbs and flows of what is popular in interior design, provided that it is applied wisely.
-Therefore, vertical shiplap is the best option if you want a design feature that can endure the test of time instead of being on-trend.
+Therefore, the vertical style is the best option if you want a design feature that can endure the test of time instead of being on-trend.

 It might be deceiving.
 It gives the illusion that the room is higher than it is.
-Installing vertical shiplap paneling is an excellent option for creating the optical appearance of taller ceilings in a space lower than the average ceiling height.
+Installing vertical board paneling is an excellent option for creating the optical appearance of taller ceilings in a space lower than the average ceiling height.

-There’s debate about how long vertical shiplap has been around.
-In an episode of her design show “Fixer Upper” in 2013, Joanna Gaines decided to keep a home with a shiplap façade exposed rather than covering it up.
+Thereโs debate about how long this installation process has been around.
+In an episode of her design show “Fixer Upper” in 2013, Joanna Gaines decided to keep a home with a shiplap faรงade exposed rather than covering it up.
+Since then, shiplap has transitioned from being a standard external paneling component to a contemporary interior design trend.

 Shiplap Paneling